Harald-Berghoff/docker-cups-airprint/README.md

 * `631`: the TCP port for CUPS must be exposed

 ## Using
+To start the image either use the GUI of your NAS or use on the commandline:

+`docker run -p <<hostport>>:631 --env CUPSADMIN=<<adminuser>> --env CUPSPASSWORD=<<adminpwd>> ubuntu-cups-airprint:latest`

+It is recommended to use also port 631 as the hostport, as this is expected by some other software.

-CUPS will be configurable at http://[diskstation]:631 using the CUPSADMIN/CUPSPASSWORD when you do something administrative.
+CUPS will be configurable at http://[yourNAS]:<<hostport>>. using the CUPSADMIN/CUPSPASSWORD when you do something administrative.

 If the `/services` volume isn't mapping to `/etc/avahi/services` then you will have to manually copy the .service files to that path at the command line.